Travel is fatal to prejudice, bigotry, and narrow-mindedness.

 Vietnam & Hong Kong

-The limestone cliffs of Vietnam's Ha Long Bay offer more than just magical scenery -- they are dotted with tranquil beaches and spooky caves.
-It's quite a contrast to the hustle and bustle and neon of Hong Kong, home to the Bank of China Tower.
+The limestone cliffs of Vietnam's Ha Long Bay offer more than just magical scenery — they are dotted with tranquil beaches and spooky caves.
+It's quite a contrast to the hustle and bustle and neon of Hong Kong, home of the iconic Bank of China Tower.

 Carved from the mountains of the Canadian Rockies, "rock flour" is the magical ingredient that gives the lakes of Banff National Park their spectacular turquoise color.

 With a culture and language having roots to the Caribbean islands, Belize markedly stands out from its Central American neighbors.
 Everything about Belize is lively and colorful — the people, the food, the diving, and even the buildings.